MPIIComputationalEpigenetics/WSHScripts/README.md

 ## Introduction

-This repository contains all scripts relevant to reproduce the results in **Quantitative comparison of Intra-Sample Heterogeneity Scores for DNA Methylation Data**.
+This repository contains all scripts relevant to reproduce the results in **Quantitative comparison of Within-Sample Heterogeneity Scores for DNA Methylation Data**.
 These scores are qFDRP, FDRP, PDR, MHL, Epipolymorphism and Entropy.
 The repository contains the following folders:

 ### misc